Wondering how to paint a dresser? This easy DIY tutorial walks through painting a dresser with the best spray paint for wood furniture.

 We’ve talked about painting it for a while but with the kitchen renovation, we just hadn’t quite gotten around to it – until now!

 We have lots of black furniture throughout the house (quite a few pieces that we’ve spray painted!), so we wanted the dresser to match.

 If you’re worried about how to paint a dresser, don’t be.
 It’s really pretty easy!

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a percentage of sales at no extra cost to you.

 Supply list for painting a dresser:

-This paint is easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.
+My favorite spray paint for wood furniture is this paint by Rust-Oleum.
+It’s easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.

-Having the paint and primer combined saves some work.
-Primer helps the paint stick evenly to the surface.
+Plus having the paint and primer combined in one can saves some work.
+(Primer helps the paint stick evenly to the surface.)

 1. Sand the dresser.